physicell-training/ws2022/agenda.md

 ### Meet your hackathon colleagues at virtual socials (optional)
 #### Friday, July 22 (2:00-3:30 pm US Eastern Time) Virtual Social I (H)
 Introduce yourself and meet your fellow participants in this virtual social.
+You will receive the link by email and in Gather.

 Please prepare your 4 minute mini introduction using this [template](https://github.com/physicell-training/ws2022/raw/main/other/pptx/PhysiCell_ws_intro_template.pptx)

 #### Sunday, July 23 (4:00-5:30 pm US Eastern Time) Virtual Social II (H)
 Introduce yourself and meet your fellow participants in this virtual social.
+You will receive the link by email and in Gather.

 Please prepare your 4 minute mini introduction using this [template](https://github.com/physicell-training/ws2022/raw/main/other/pptx/PhysiCell_ws_intro_template.pptx)